-The Cernuschi Museum from the 19th to the 21st centuries.
-The museum, past and present
+The Cernuschi Museum from the 19th to the 21th century.

 The Cernuschi Museum has a heritage of 140 years of discoveries reflecting the changing Western vision of Asian art.
 The collection, brought back from Asia by Henri Cernuschi at a time when the Impressionists had a passion for Japanese prints, made the mansion on Avenue Vélasquez a centre of Japonisme from 1876 to 1896.

 After the museum opened in 1898, it hosted numerous exhibitions devoted to the various forms of artistic expression in China and Japan.
-From 1919 to 1946, significant archaeological discoveries in China and Vietnam contributed to changing the face of the Cernuschi Museum, now primarily devoted to Chinese antiquity, considered the cradle of Far Eastern cultures.
+From 1919 to 1946, significant archaeological discoveries in China and Vietnam contributed to defining a new image of the Cernuschi Museum, which became primarily devoted to antiquities from China, considered the cradle of Far Eastern cultures.

 From 1946 onwards, the Cernuschi Museum embraced the living Asian arts, such as Japanese calligraphy and contemporary Chinese painting.
-From the 1950s to the 1990s, a dynamic policy of acquisitions and exhibitions enabled the constitution of one of the foremost collections of its kind in Europe.
+From the 1950s to the 1990s, a dynamic policy of acquisitions and exhibitions allowed the development of one of the most important collections of its kind in Europe.

 The renovation of the Cernuschi Museum has helped promote its collections of ancient and modern art works and enhanced its image: the international impact of the exhibitions devoted to the Chinese artists of the School of Paris strengthened the close ties between the museum and the Asian artists active in Paris in the past and today.